CINEIMPACT – International Film Spring Academy

 Details of the Academy Application can be found here

-Between 28 March – 6 April, you can warm up the spring of 2020, grasping the chance to feed your creative adrenaline within CINEIMPACT Film Spring Academy, an international program that empowers Art and Social Cinema, through an innovative mix of Creative Documentaries, Docu-Fiction Storytelling, Visual Anthropology & Social Adventure
+Between 28 March – 6 April, you can grasp the chance to feed your creative adrenaline within CINEIMPACT FILMCELERATOR, an international program that empowers Art and Social Cinema, through an innovative mix of Creative Documentaries, Docu-Fiction Storytelling, Visual Anthropology & Social Adventure

 The program takes place in Heraklion – the ravishing, inspiring and contrasting capital of Crete.
 Bridging the west and the east, the past and present, Heraklion’s realms enjoy multicultural flamboyance and social peculiarities, uncovering their hidden nature in the every day life of the spring, while waiting to be cinematically discovered and explored.